Sign up

 Example:

 “Take the S&P 500.
 Exclude high-debt companies.
-Include firms with multi-year margin expansion and growing free cash flow.”
+Include firms with solid margin and free cash flow.”

 Prompt library: Ready-to-use structures